Children’s February Program – ValentinesJanuary 25, 2017

 Come to our Annual Meeting!January 17, 2017

 Wrightsville Beach Museum of History – annual meeting Tuesday, January 31, 2017 Wrightsville Beach Brewery 6 PM Join us at the newly-opened Wrightsville Beach Brewery, 6201 Oleander Drive, Wilmington, on Tuesday, January 31 at 6PM for Wrightsville Beach Museum’s Annual Meeting.
 You can grab a brew and some food while you find out what the museum accomplished last year and what great things we have in store for 2017 and beyond!
 Meet the board and fellow friends of the museum.
 We will be electing our new officers and new board members.
-We will announce this week the meeting speakers who will talk about new museum initiatives and exciting growth we anticipate for the coming year.
+Our speakers will be Lori Rosbrugh, Haywood Newkirk, Joshua Cole and Tina Williamson, talking about new museum initiatives and exciting growth we anticipate for the coming year.
 This event is open to the public.
 Come and bring a friend.
 For more information call Wrightsville Beach Museum at 256-2569January 17, 2017

 Annual Meeting at the NEW Wrightsville Beach Brewery!!December 21, 2016